minhnimble/el-operation-manager-ai/README.md

 ## What It Does

 - Connects to Slack via **Sign in with Slack** (user OAuth) — no bot app required
-- Pulls standup messages and channel activity from channels you're a member of
+- Pulls messages from **public and private channels** you are a member of
+- Syncs **standup messages** from standup bots (Geekbot-style) by resolving the bot's username to a real team member
+- For team member syncs, captures only messages **sent by** or **mentioning** that member — not the entire channel history
 - Pulls commits, PRs, reviews, and issues from GitHub
 - Normalizes everything into a unified `WorkUnit` model
-- **Team management** — EM adds team members from the workspace; their activity is captured automatically without requiring them to sign in
+- **Team management** — EM adds team members from the workspace; syncs are scoped to channels the member is actually in
-- Generates structured work reports for any tracked team member via a Streamlit UI
+- Generates structured work reports per member with activity feed and a one-click copyable summary
 - Uses Claude AI to classify work items and produce leadership insights

 ---